lwvmobile/m17-fme/Install_Notes.md

 ## Auto Install Scripts

-M17-FME has auto install scripts for Debian/Ubuntu/Mint based distros, Red Hat/Fedora/RHEL based distors, and for Arch based distros.
+M17-FME has auto install scripts for Debian/Ubuntu/Mint based distros, Red Hat/Fedora/RHEL based distros, and for Arch based distros.
 Simply downloading and running these scripts will download all dependencies and install for you.

 Debian/Ubuntu/Mint/Raspberry Pi OS
 ```